kuberlab/docs/docs/settings/organization.md

 * Title - The visible name of the organization.
 * Identification - This is filled automatically with a default.
 You can provide your own identification by changing the default.
 This field is used in the URL which points to your organization.
 A valid identification string must be 63 characters or less and must begin and end with an lower case alphanumeric character ([a-z0-9]).
 Between these, it may have dashes (-) and lower case alphanumeric characters.
 * Phone - Contact phone number for the organization.
-This is a mandatory field.
 * URL - Web page for the organization.
-This is a mandatory field.

 ## Creating Teams